Mitochondria Dyes and Probes

 In addition to being an essential protein in the electron transport chain, cytochrome c is an apoptogenic protein.
 When cytochrome c is released from the mitochondria, it binds to Apaf-1, which then binds ATP, oligomerizes and forms an apoptosome, which in turn binds caspase 9 and initiates apoptosis.

-As well as our dyes, Tocris offers a comprehensive range of tools for investigating mitochondria function, including oxidative-phosphorylation inhibitors such as BAY 87-2243 (Cat.
+In addition to our fluorescent probes for mitochondria staining, Tocris offers a comprehensive range of other tools for investigating mitochondria function, including oxidative-phosphorylation inhibitors such as BAY 87-2243 (Cat.
 No. 6980), a mitochondrial complex I inhibitor and the oxidative phosphorylation uncoupler CCCP (Cat.
 No. 0452); Cytochrome P450 inhibitors such as Metyrapone (Cat.
-No. 3292); fluorescent P450 substrates including 3-Cyano-7-ethoxycoumarin (Cat.
-No. 4815); Mitochondrial calcium uniporter tools e.g. MCU i4 (Cat.
+No. 3292); fluorescent P450 substrates including 7-Ethoxyresorufin (Cat.
+No. 6204); Mitochondrial calcium uniporter tools e.g. MCU i4 (Cat.
 No. 7195), a negative modulator of mitochondrial Ca2+ uniporter; and mitochondrial permeability transition pore inhibitors including Cyclosporin A (Cat.
 No. 1101), which inhibits MPTP opening.

 Visit our sister brand Novus Biologicals for a comprehensive list of mitochondria markers including common markers ATP5A, Prohibitin, VDAC1 and many more.
 They also provide Apoptosis markers, oxidative phosphorylation markers, and markers for mitochondrial dynamics.